makspll/bevy_mod_scripting/readme.md

 - Customizable event driven communication between bevy and scripts (`on_update`, `on_init` etc..)
 - Documentation generation

+## Benchmarks
+BMS applies continuous benchmarking and the latest benchmark results can be found over at [bencher.dev](https://bencher.dev/perf/bms).

+The tested scripts themselves are placed in the `assets/benchmarks` directory.

 ## Support

 The languages currently supported are as follows: